Atticus64/news/README.md

 * :rocket: Support for Linux, Windows and Mac (we need a collaborator with a mac support)
 * :blue_book: Markdown like way to watch news in terminal
-* :globe_with_meridians: pen browser instead of terminal
+* :globe_with_meridians: open browser instead of terminal
 * :mag: Search across news list

 [:package:] Installation